 Clinical agencies are not compelled to provide medical care free of charge for students who become ill during the clinical experience.
 Students are responsible for any expense(s) incurred.
-All students are encouraged to maintain personal health care coverage.
+All students must maintain personal health care coverage.

 Nurse Practitioner Competencies